From Estuaries to the Deep Sea . . .

 While students work independently with their research mentors, there are numerous opportunities to interact with other scientists and students at the Hatfield Marine Science Center in Newport and in CEOAS and other departments on the Corvallis campus, through orientation, weekly seminars, group field trips, social events, and final project presentations.
 A list of potential mentors and project research areas appears below.

-REU interns receive a weekly stipend ($615), housing on-site, and round-trip transportation from their home area if needed.
+REU interns receive a stipend ($6000), housing on-site, and round-trip transportation from their home area if needed.

 Funding for this REU site is provide in by the National Science Foundation’s Division of Ocean Science's located in Alexandria, VA.
 (NSF OCE-1758000) The NSF contact for this program is Elizabeth Rom.
 NSF does not handle REU applications; please contact each REU site directly for application information.